DESTINATIONS · CALABRIA

-Catanzaro Lido is a picturesque district on the southern coast of Italy, known for its remarkable beaches on the Ionian Sea.
-The Calabria region, where it is located, enjoys a moderate climate and crystalline waters, attracting tourists from around the world.
-This idyllic area offers wide recreational possibilities from water sports to hiking, providing the ideal place to rest away from urban bustle.
-Prepare to discover one of the most peaceful and beautiful parts of Italy, where the isthmus separating the Ionian Sea from the Tyrrhenian is only 30 kilometres wide.
+Catanzaro Lido is a picturesque district on the southern coast of Italy, known for its beaches on the Ionian Sea.
+The Calabria region, where it is located, enjoys a mild climate and clear water, attracting tourists from across Italy and beyond.
+The area offers a good balance between urban convenience and a seaside atmosphere – from water sports to leisurely strolls.
+This is also one of those places where the isthmus separating the Ionian Sea from the Tyrrhenian is roughly 30–35 kilometres wide.

 Development of Catanzaro Lido as a Tourist Oasis of Calabria

-Catanzaro Lido, also known as Catanzaro Marina, constitutes the maritime facade of the capital of Calabria and has been a key tourist attraction of southern Italy for years.
-It owes its dynamic development to its strategic location in the Gulf of Squillace and its modern urban structure, which distinguishes it from the historic city centre.
-The heart of the district is Lungomare Stefano Pugliese, a two-kilometre palm-lined promenade that forms the backbone of the region's social and tourist life.
+Catanzaro Lido is the seaside district of Catanzaro, the capital of the Calabria region, and has been an important point on the Ionian coast for years.
+It owes its development to its strategic location in the Gulf of Squillace and a modern urban structure that clearly differs from the historic city centre.
+The heart of the district is Lungomare Stefano Pugliese, a palm-lined promenade that sets the rhythm of daily life and summer recreation.

 Beaches of Catanzaro Lido Compared to Calabria's Gems